Privacy Policy

 Special assistance needs

-We will only collect such information where necessary to facilitate your travel or where required by the Carrier.
+We will only collect such information where necessary to facilitate your travel or where required by the Carrier, and only where permitted under UK GDPR (including, where applicable, explicit consent or other lawful bases for special category data).

 2.5 Communications